cyclus/cyclus.github.com/source/arche/tutorial/state_var.rst

 .. code-block:: c++

     #pragma cyclus var { \
-      "doc": "Maximum amount of material that can be transfered in or out each time step", \
+      "doc": "Maximum amount of material that can be transferred in or out each time step", \
-      "tooltip": "Maximum amount of material that can be transfered in or out each time step", \
+      "tooltip": "Maximum amount of material that can be transferred in or out each time step", \
       "units": "kg", \
       "uilabel": "Maximum Throughput" \
     }
     double throughput;

-Now, we"ll add variable for the minimum amount of time that material is stored and the input/output commodity names.
+Now, we'll add variables for the minimum amount of time that material is stored and the input/output commodity names.

 .. code-block:: c++